AgrimPrasad/Multiplayer-GameOfLife/README.md

 #### Continuous Integration

 CI Tests (including linting tests) are run using GitHub Actions.
-The GitHub Actions steps are configured in `.github/workflows/workflow.yaml` and are used both for running tests and for deploying the backend app to Heroku.
+The GitHub Actions steps for this are configured in `.github/workflows/build.yml` and are used both for running tests and for deploying the backend app to Heroku.

 The test step runs `npm test` using the `jest` library as mentioned in the `Tests` section above.
 Server and client Linting is also performed here using `eslint`.